Drakx/docker-lvim/README.md

 ## Pull image ##
 If you don't want to build the image which takes roughly 10 mins or so you can pull via `docker pull fluiddrakx/lvim`

-Don't forget to run `:PackerSync` after running the container
+Don't forget to run `:Lazy sync` after running the container

 # TODO #
-Add github action for pulling in my 'main' NeoVIM repo to the config/nvim folder
+[x] Add github action for pulling in my 'main' NeoVIM repo to the config/nvim folder

 ### Thanks ###
-Thanks to the LunarVIM team for an easy to use out of the box config
+Thanks to the NeoVIM team